-- Place your baby on her tummy on the floor.
+- Place your baby on his tummy on the floor.
 Try a range of surfaces, such as blankets and carpet.

 - Encourage moving to music and sound by making the hand movements to songs, stories and rhymes, or by shaking rattles.

-- Promote eye movement by looking at colourful books or pictures, blowing bubbles or dangling objects in front of your baby’s eyes.
+- Promote your baby’s eye movement by looking at colourful books or pictures, blowing bubbles or dangling objects in front of her eyes.

 - Get down on the floor with your baby and make funny faces.

-- Roll objects in front of your baby to encourage her to lift her head.
+- Roll objects in front of your baby to encourage him to lift his head.